 The Keystone Exams are end-of-course assessments designed to assess proficiency in specific subject areas, as predetermined by the state.
 These exams are one component of Pennsylvania’s new system of high school graduation requirements.
 In order to graduate, students in the class of 2020 are required to demonstrate proficiency on three Keystone Exams (Algebra I, Biology, Literature) and meet the district’s required graduation credits.
 Students not demonstrating proficiency will be provided with remediation which may need to replace an elective course such as senior project.

-Juniors and Seniors are permitted to have up to five days (each year) of excused absences for college visitations.
+Juniors and Seniors are permitted to have six days total of excused absences for college visitations.
 At least one day prior to a college visit, the student should submit a parent note to the attendance secretary with designated date, time, and college name OR call the attendance line (920-0322) with this information.

 Prior to the day of the visit, the student should obtain a College Visitation Form from the main office.
 This form can also be downloaded via this web page.
 This form should be signed by college official/representative to verify the student visit.
 The completed form should be presented to the attendance secretary upon return to to school in order to be designated as an excused absence.